Heat equilibration of integer and fractional quantum Hall edge modes in graphene

-Fig.~\ref{fig2-GvsVg} shows conductance measurements as a function of the gate voltage, obtained at $B=7~$T, for cooldown 1 (Fig.~\ref{fig2-GvsVg}a,c) and cooldown 2 (Fig.~\ref{fig2-GvsVg}b,d).
-Note that a small gate leakage was present above $\Vg>1~$V. Well-defined \QH states, at both integer and fractional $\nu$, are characterized by quantized plateaus in the 2-point conductances $G_{2\mathrm{pt}}=\nu G_0$, along with a vanishing value of $\sigmaxx$.
-On most of these plateaus (except notably on $\nu=1/3$ in cooldown 2), the transmitted and reflected transconductances have equal values, quantized to $0.5\times \nu G_0$, indicating both chiral charge transport and near-ideal current redistribution at the island.
+Fig.~\ref{fig2-GvsVg} shows conductance measurements as a function of the gate voltage, obtained at $B=7~$T, for CD1 (Fig.~\ref{fig2-GvsVg}a,c) and CD2 (Fig.~\ref{fig2-GvsVg}b,d).
+Well-defined \QH states, at both integer and fractional $\nu$, are characterized by quantized plateaus in the 2-point conductances $G_{2\mathrm{pt}}=\nu G_0$, along with a vanishing $\sigmaxx$.
+On most of these plateaus (except notably on $\nu=1/3$ in CD2), $G_\mathrm{R}$ and $G_\mathrm{T}$ have equal values, quantized to $0.5\times \nu G_0$, indicating chiral charge transport and near-ideal current redistribution at the island.
 Figs.~\ref{fig2-GvsVg}c,d show a zoom on the $\nu=2\rightarrow 3$ transition.
-The width of the $\nu=8/3$ plateau is strongly reduced in cooldown 2, with a non-zero local minimum in $\sigmaxx$.
+The width of the $\nu=8/3$ plateau is strongly reduced in CD2, with a non-zero local minimum in $\sigmaxx$.
 Nevertheless, chirality and current redistribution are still preserved: both transconductances are equal, with a plateau at half-quantized value $0.5\times 8/3 G_0$~\cite{SM}.
-Two gate voltage traces are superimposed in Fig.~\ref{fig2-GvsVg}d, illustrating the reproducibility of this feature.
+We superimpose two traces in Fig.~\ref{fig2-GvsVg}d, illustrating the reproducibility of this feature.

-Fig.~\ref{fig2-GvsVg}e plots the ratio between the $\Vg$ widths of the plateaus between cooldown 2 and cooldown 1.
-These spans can be extracted from the quantized $G_{2\mathrm{pt}}$, or from the minima in $\sigmaxx$; either show that for cooldown 2, all integer \QH plateaus are wider while the $\nu=8/3$ plateau is markedly narrower.
-The $\Vg$ position of each plateau can be similarly extracted~\cite{SM}; we observe a systematic shift towards more negative $\Vg$ at the second cooldown, corresponding to a slightly increased intrinsic electron doping $\Delta n_e\approx4\times 10^9~$cm$^{-2}$.
+Fig.~\ref{fig2-GvsVg}e plots the ratio between the $\Vg$ widths of the plateaus between CD2 and CD1.
+These spans can be extracted from the quantized $G_{2\mathrm{pt}}$, or from the minima in $\sigmaxx$; either show that for CD2, all integer \QH plateaus are wider while $\nu=8/3$ is markedly narrower.
+The $\Vg$ position of each plateau can be similarly extracted~\cite{SM}; we observe a systematic shift towards more negative $\Vg$ at CD2, corresponding to an increased intrinsic electron doping $\Delta n_e\approx1.7\times 10^{10}~$cm$^{-2}$.